CreativeCreate/Bootstrap-SCSS-with-PUG/README.md

 * Made CSS and Bootstrap as the primary solution to as many possible scenarios.
 * Used BEM naming convention for css classnames (blockName__elementName--modifierName)

+NOTE:
+* Missing fonts DINPro - Some reason, my adobe subscription did NOT show DINPro Typekit font.
+Also, I was unable to find the same front on Typekit.com.
+So, I have used a similar available font for demonstration purpose.
+* Due to time-limit I have temporary created all SCSS code on this main.scss w/o moving to their partials folders.

 ### Moulder HTML with PUG
 I used PUG to modularize HTML components.
 Since the nature of this project (a test), I used pure HTML instead pug shorthand writing.